ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 These files contain the argument values that will be passed to the low-level ss3sim R functions (e.g. `change_e`) during the simulation.
 To use the high-level function `run_ss3sim`, the naming of the case files is important.
-All case files are named with a letter representing the type of case (e.g. `E` for estimation, `D` for data, or `F` for fishing mortality), a number representing the case number, and a three letter code representing the species or stock (e.g. `cod`).
+All case files are named according to the the type of case (e.g. `E` for estimation, `D` for data, or `F` for fishing mortality), a number representing the case number, and a three letter code representing the species or stock (e.g. `cod`).